S3-working-group/s3-practical-guide/docs/all.md

 <div class="card summary"><div class="card-body">Describe organizational drivers to support understanding and communication about situations that are relevant for the organizational to respond to, and for recalling why particular activities are undertaken and why specific decisions are made.
 </div></div>

-_An **organizational driver** is any situation where the organization’s members have a motive to respond because they anticipate that doing so would be beneficial for the organization (by helping to generate value, eliminate waste or avoid undesirable risks or consequences)._
+_An **organizational driver** is any situation where the organization's members have a motive to respond because they anticipate that doing so would be beneficial for the organization (by helping to generate value, eliminate waste or avoid undesirable risks or consequences)._

 Organizational drivers are identified by individuals (see _Navigate Via Tension_) who either respond to them directly (when a driver falls within their own domain of responsibility), or who pass on information about drivers they discover to others in the organization (whom they believe are responsible for dealing with them).

 ##### Why describe organizational drivers?

 In the course of their daily work in organizations, individuals frequently encounter situations that need responding to.
 They make decisions alone or with others, based on what they believe is required and then act accordingly.
 However, sometimes decisions are taken without fully understanding the situation they were intended to deal with.
-Decisions can be based more on judgments and assumptions than on concrete observations.
+Decisions can be based more on judgments and assumptions rather than on concrete observations.
 Additionally, failing to communicate relevant information to other stakeholders can lead to misunderstanding, conflict, and waste.

 Clearly understanding organizational drivers and documenting essential information about them before deciding on a response, is crucial for ensuring that the rationale behind decisions is understood.
 It also provides an opportunity for those who are collaborating to verify their assumptions, combine diverse viewpoints, align understanding, and consequently agree on a  description of a driver.